RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-08/creating-shopping-cart.md

 In this lab, you will:
 - Create Application Processes, and Dynamic Actions to manage the Shopping Cart

-## Task 1: Add Validations to the Page
+## Task 1: Create Validations to the Page
 1. Navigate to the **App Builder**.
 Then Click on **Online Shopping Application**.

     ![](./images/click-app-builder1.png " ")